MBODM/ObservableModel/README.md

 # ObservableModel
-Base class with INotifyPropertyChanged implementation for models
+A Base class with INotifyPropertyChanged implementation for models